silphendio/vr-media-player/README.md

 Then run ```./build.sh```.

-To run the application, run the `./Godot_v3.5.1-stable_x11.64` or use the generated `vr-media-player.desktop` file.
+To start the media player, run `./Godot_v3.5.1-stable_x11.64` or use the generated `vr-media-player.desktop` file.

 ### Manual build:
 The project uses Godot 3.5.
 Make sure to get a compatble version.
 You can download a standalone binary on the [Godot Website](https://godotengine.org/download)